World leaders seeks ways to strengthen global supply chains

 "We should avoid any unnecessary trade restrictions and maintain free flow of goods and services," it said.

-The leaders emphasized also the need for security, especially in technology supply chains, and for fair and sustainable labour conditions and said they would work with the private sector to reach these goals.
+The leaders emphasised also the need for security, especially in technology supply chains, and for fair and sustainable labour conditions and said they would work with the private sector to reach these goals.